 Last year, Marcello and Anita Mastroianni decided to sell their semi-detached home in Vaughan and buy a larger place for their growing family, subsequently making an offer to purchase another home nearby for $1.3 million.
 But, within weeks of signing the paperwork, both homes dropped sharply in value.
 Alarmed, the Mastroiannis decided to walk away and not close on the new house – even though they knew they would lose their deposit.

 But that wasn’t the end of things as they quickly received notice from their real estate agent that he was going to pursue them for the commissions that he had lost.
-While the matter is still before the courts, reports CTV, they may face further disappointment since the agreement they signed essentially guaranteed a commission, regardless of the outcome.

 Vendors Are on the Hook as Well